Come on in,

 Will you take sides?

 No. My role is to understand each partner’s experience and the cycle you’re both caught in.
-In fact, my approach takes you our of the blame cycle and helps you both shift from “who’s right” to “what’s happening between us,” so you can work together instead of against each other.
+In fact, my approach takes you both out of the blame cycle and helps you shift from “who’s right” to “what’s happening between us,” so you can work together instead of against each other.

 Can couples therapy help us if we’re constantly arguing?